12 Tool Myths You’ve Believed for Way Too Long

 Bust this myth by admitting that you’re human, and don’t always do things the right way.
 And once you’ve admitted that there’s a problem, take some steps to correct the situation.
 Buy several pair of cheap safety glasses, so that you’ve always got a pair nearby.
 Or go the other direction, and invest in quality work wear that’s safe and comfortable, so that it doesn’t feel like a burden to gear up.

 No matter how you decide to address this shortcoming, find a way to incorporate safety into your work routine.
 You, and all your fingers and eyes, will be glad you did.
-This is the safety gear all DIYers should own.

 The Wet Bandanna Solution to Fiberglass